gmetais/gmetais.github.io/_posts/2014-11-18-untangle_the_js_spaghetti_code.markdown

 #### 5. The heavy jQuery plugin

 When developers add a plugin to a page, they generally don’t read its code.
-They’re just happy it does just what they need.
+They’re hust happy it does what they need.
 But some plugins have poor performances or are clearly overkill.

 The following extract shows the jScrollPane plugin in action on a page.
 Just a part of it, because it makes 446 interactions and it lasts for 229ms.

 ![Heavy jQuery plugin example]({{ site.url }}/assets/YLTprofiler6.jpg)